 The procedure is considered minimally invasive and patients will be able to go home shortly after the treatment.
 Before the treatment, the patient will be given local anesthetic to alleviate any discomfort during the procedure.
 Sedation is often provided for patient comfort and would require a driver.
-Needle placement is checked before every radiofrequency ablation.
-Safety stimulation is also provided before every radiofrequency ablation as an added precaution.
-The radiofrequency ablation generally takes between 30 to 90 minutes to complete.
+Needle placement is checked before every Radio frequency Ablation procedure.
+Safety stimulation is also provided before every Radiofrequency Ablation as an added precaution.
+The RF Ablation procedure generally takes between 30 to 90 minutes to complete.

 Sedation is not required but often provided.
 Local anesthetic is always provided.

 How do I find out if I am a candidate?